-The Client will provide live-in or live-out accommodation in most locations, with all bills excluding the Tutor’s personal phone bills covered by the Client.
+The Client will provide live-in or live-out accommodation in all locations, with all bills excluding the Tutor’s personal phone bills covered by the Client.
 It may be necessary for the Tutor to ‘live in’ at some locations, and in these instances the Tutor should be aware that the family will not allow visitors to the house.
 The Tutor shall be responsible for cleaning and maintaining their living quarters.
 During the pandemic, the Tutor will be a live-in to minimize the risks of contact with infected persons.
 Indeed, they are a very private family, and the Tutor should be mindful of their privacy at all points of the contract.

-The homes have a designated classroom.
+All homes have a designated classroom.
 The Tutor must keep the area clean and tidy, with all resources well stocked and suitable displays up to help inspire learning.

 The Client will cover any travel expenses associated with this role, as well as meals and food during any periods of travel.

 A car will be provided for the Tutor for reasonable local use, not limited to work-related journeys.
 Fuel for personal use beyond work-related journeys is also the Tutor’s responsibility.

 Meals occurring during tutoring time will be covered by the Client if the Tutor eats with the family.
 Otherwise all meals are the Tutor’s responsibility and expense.

 The Tutor must be fit and healthy, a non-smoker, without visible piercings or tattoos.
 The Tutor must be CPR certified and a confident swimmer.